Your Guide to Driving Legally in Germany

 Your request must include your contact numbers (including email address), a copy of your ID or a copy of your driving licence.

-The Road Traffic Management Corporation (RTMC) will upon request, investigate, and print a copy of the licence required and a Letter of Confirmation of the licence.
+The Road Traffic Management Corporation (RTMC) will, upon request, investigate and print a copy of the licence required and a Letter of Confirmation of the licence.
 This letter reflects the date that the licence was first issued.
 Kindly note that the person collecting the letter must provide acceptable identification and may also arrange for a courier to collect it.

-You can ask someone to collect the original from their office in Centurion, or use one of the companies listed on our marketplace to collect, apostille and courier it to you, it can take around 2 months.
+You can ask someone to collect the original from their office in Centurion, or use one of the companies listed on our marketplace to collect, apostille and courier it to you.
+It can take around 2 months.

 More info from DIRCO